Cognitive Benefits of Chess: What Science Says

 • Set learning goals; ratings follow from steady, reflective study.

-Your micro-action for today: Pick Lichess or Chess.com, create an account, and complete the first three piece-movement lessons.
+Your micro-action for today: pick Lichess or Chess.com, create an account, and complete the first three piece-movement lessons.
 Set a 15-minute timer and start now.

 Ready to take your chess visualization to the next level?
 Explore structured training exercises that build mental board representation and pattern recognition.